faizan-tariq/LiveStreamingRaspberryPi/README.md

 - You will see an installer.
 You should check the box for Raspbian, and then click Install.
 - The default login for Raspbian is username 'pi' with the password 'raspberry' if asked.

-Details can be found here: https://projects.raspberrypi.org/en/projects/noobs-install
+Details can be found here: <a href="https://projects.raspberrypi.org/en/projects/noobs-install"/>

 <img align="left" src="https://faizan-tariq.github.io/LiveStreamingRaspberryPi/5.png" width="300">Once done you will be able to see the home screen as shown.
 Just notice the highlighted part i.e. make sure you have python installed, as we will be using python for writing scripts which can render live streaming straight from Camera to your display screen connected with Raspberry Pi.
 Normally it comes pre-installed with Raspbian.</img></br></br></br></br></br></br></br>